Koxx3/minimo/documents/help_settings_en.md

 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 0<br>
 <br>
-Usage : Prevent power surge when braking if the battery is already full.
+Usage : Prevent power surge when braking if the battery is full or almost full.
 Electric brake generate current/voltage when used.
-If you use electric brake when the battery is battery is full, the battery cannot take the energy and the controller will try to dissipate the energy... and can heat/blow.
+If you use the electric brake when the battery is battery is full, the battery cannot take the energy and the controller will try to dissipate the energy... and can heat/blow.
 This option disable the electric brake until the baterry reach a threshold.<br>

 ### Disabled percent limit / Disabled with bat.
 HV
 Valid configuration : SmartController / SmartDisplay<br>
 Default value : 100 (percent)<br>
 <br>
-Usage : Battery load percent to reach to enable electric brake.<br>
+Usage : Battery load percent threshold to reach to enable electric brake.<br>

 ## Throttle